Naturalising Bradford Beck Scheme

 Why was the beck culverted originally?

-AVB asked over 2 years ago
+AVB asked almost 3 years ago

 The project team does not have a definitive reason for the original construction of the culvert.